DataBassGit/TheAgency/Readme.md

 # Collaborative Multi-Agent Environment

 This project aims to develop an environment that supports collaboration and problem-solving between intelligent software agents.
 The environment provides agents with a platform to interact, exchange information, coordinate actions, and work together towards complex objectives.
+You can read the full exchange here: https://chat.openai.com/share/7f4e6b21-7c6e-4efe-9a97-615831b3c059

 ## Key Features